The University of Trento financially supports 2 to 6 month-long traineeships in countries which are part of the Erasmus+ programme (except Italy).

 Students who already benefit from a scholarship for the EIT Digital programme cannot apply for funding trough the present call to carry out an internship in one of the Countries listed below.
 This provision does not apply to self-funding students, who are eligible to apply to the present call.

-Universities possessing the Erasmus Charter for Higher Education (ECHE), research institutes, public and private organisations, NGOs located in countries participating in the Erasmus+ programme: the 28 members of the EU (Italy excluded), Iceland, Lichtenstein, Norway, Republic of Macedonia, Serbia and Turkey.
+Universities possessing the Erasmus Charter for Higher Education (ECHE), research institutes, public and private organisations, NGOs located in countries participating in the Erasmus+ programme: the 27 members of the EU (Italy excluded), Iceland, Lichtenstein, Norway, Republic of Macedonia, Serbia and Turkey.
+Programme participation of United Kingdom is guaranteed for entire ay 2010/2021, although an Entry Visa may be requested after 1 January 2021.
 Switzerland indirectly participates in the programme, self-financing traineeships only in Higher Education Institutions.

 Traineeship is not possible in EU institutions and agencies: see a list https://europa.eu/european-union/about-eu/institutions-bodies_en ; neither in Italy (including Italian Embassies/Consulates abroad) nor in the country where you have your accommodation during your studies.